jasonblanks/okc/README.md

 Pulling Data
 ---
 * FindUsers.py - This will find all the usernames (with age and gender) of current OKC users in the target location, dumping out a csv.
-This was recently updated and should be pretty smooth.
-* FetchProfiles.py - This takes the usernames csv and pulls the profiles one at a time.
-This is older code and may need some help to be used.
+* FetchProfiles.py - This takes the usernames csv from FindUsers.py and pulls the profiles one at a time, writing to a new csv.

 Analyzing Data
 ---